Pay-Per-Click (PPC) is a digital advertising model where advertisers pay a fee each time one of their ads is clicked.

 PPC is a highly effective way to drive targeted traffic to your site, generate leads, and increase sales.
 It gives businesses the ability to be front and center at the top of search engine results pages (SERPs), getting in front of potential customers when they're actively searching for products or services like yours.

-The basic structure of PPC revolves around bidding.
-Advertisers bid on specific keywords they believe their target audience is searching for.
 When users enter those keywords into a search engine, the ads of the highest bidders are displayed.
 If a user clicks on the ad, the advertiser is charged for that click.
 The goal is to ensure the cost of the click is worth more than the revenue generated from the ad itself.

 In PPC, keywords are everything.
 Advertisers select relevant keywords they want their ads to appear for when users search.
 It’s crucial to choose the right keywords based on the search intent of potential customers.
 For example, a user searching for “buy running shoes” is much closer to purchasing than someone searching “best running shoes.”